kuhn-ruess/cmdbsyncer-docs/docs/index.md

     * Inventory of Service Informations, Labels, Tags and HW/SW Inventory possible (can be used e.g. for I-Doit Sync)
     * Create DCD Rules
     * Create and Manage Password Store (Encryption) entries
+    * Automatic Detection of the Checkmk Version to use the correct API Payloads

 * [Ansible](/ansible/)
     * Rule Based Inventory Source